2023 Best Value Journalism Master's Degree Schools in the Southeast Region

 Read full report on Journalism at University of Georgia

-University of Mississippi landed the #6 spot in the 2023 rankings for the best value master’s degree journalism programs.
-Ole Miss is a very large public school located in the remote town of University.
+University of Mississippi did quite well in this year’s ranking of the best places for journalism students to get a master’s degree.
+It came in at #6 on the list.
+Ole Miss is a fairly large public school located in the town of University.

 Ole Miss graduate students pay an average of $25,892 in tuition and fees each year.